sxu75374/Life-Expectancy-Prediction/README.md

 ### Installation
-This code built and tested with [Python 3.7.4, included package
+This code built and tested with Python 3.7.4, included package pandas 1.3.4, numpy,

 ## further improvement